-1. Introduction
+1 Introduction

-1.1.
-Welcome to XMAME
+1.1 Welcome to XMAME

-This the the nix port of the legendary MAME.
-MAME is an arcade machine emulator, started in 1997 by Nicola Salmoria.
+This the the \nix port of the almost legendary mame.
+Mame is an arcade machine emulator, started in 1997 by Nicola Salmoria.
 It started out as a series of emulators for individual games.
-This series of emulators was combined into a single multi-game emulator.
-This is the current form of MAME; no longer a one-man show, there are over 100 contributors to the project.
+This series of emulators was combined into a simgle multi-game emulator.
+This is the current form of mame; no longer a one-man show, there are over 100 contributors to the project.

-1.2.
-Keep everything up-to-date!
+1.2 Keep everything up-to-date!

-The most recent copy of this guide, the xmame/xmess sources and much more can be found on the xmame/xmess project homepage at http://x.mame.net/.
+The most recent copy of this guide, the xmame-sources and many more can be found on the xmame project homepage at http://x.mame.net/>

-1.3.
-Pending Jobs - or TODO
+1.3 Pending Jobs - or TODO

 If you think you can help with the todo list or you can make a contribution that you feel is interesting, please send mail to the xmame/xmess coordinator.
-See Mail for contact information.
+See 5.1 (Mail) for contact information.

-- · Optimise mouse warping. - · Remove osd_input_init_post, add display ready flag. - Updating of fps is off (dirty marking problem) with vector games. - · Convert all remaining sound drivers to plugins. - Rewrite display/input code to be more modular, oo-ish, and usable as a separate library. - Split -[no]scanline option into emulated and real scanline options. - Add an option to specify which resolution to use, add clipping and panning if it doesn't fit and use it anyway. - · Use Pentium TSC for uclock where available. - · Network: - Add support for more than 2 players. - Explore P2P as an alternative to the existing server-based method. - Add mouse/joystick support to network play.
-[Is this already in place?] - · Make network code more robust, version check, input settings check, etc. - Split off the OS-specific portions of the network code and submit the rest for inclusion in the MAME core. - Check X11 joystick support.
-Rumor has it it's broken, but then again there's only one bug-report, so it seems no one is using it. - FM soundhack for linux-i386. - Make which messages are emitted and when configurable (log-type's and log-level), make fileio emit messages about which files it tries to open, to help debug rom-loading problems, and walk through all messages xmame emits giving them all a standard format like:
+- Optimise mouse warping. - Remove osd\input\init\post, add display ready flag. - Updating of fps is off (dirty marking problem) with vector games. - Update porting.txt. - Convert all remaining sound drivers to plugins. - Rewrite display/input code to be more modular, oo-ish, and usable as a separate library. - Split [no] scanline option into emulated and real scanline options. - Add an option to specify which resolution to use, add clipping and panning if it doesn't fit and use it anyway. - Use Pentium TSC for uclock where available. - Network: - Fix since the dos team broke it, find out if the dosnet team is still alive. - Add mouse/joystick support to network play - Try converting network support to tcp, currently we have no error correction. - Make network code more robust, version check, input settings check, etc. - Check x11-joystick.
+Rumor has it it's broken, but then again there's only one bug-report, so it seems no one is using it. - fm soundhack for linux-i386. - Make which messages are emitted and when configurable (log-type's and log-level), make fileio emit messages about which files it tries to open, to help debug rom-loading problems, and walk through all messages xmame emits giving them all a standard format like:

-'''

-OSD: Info: bla

-X11-window: Warning: bla

-Svgalib: Error: bla
+OSD: Info: bla X11-window: Warning: bla Svgalib: Error: bla

-'''

-• Add scancode 128-255 for non-PC keys like F13 -- F24, more keypad keys, etc., update all display targets to use this.

-· Also see the text todo file, kept around to quickly enter stuff while hacking: todo.
+- Add scancode 128-255 for non-PC keys like F13 F24, more keypad keys, etc., update all display targets to use this. - Also see the text todo file, kept around to quickly enter stuff while hacking: todo <todo>.

-2. Compiling, Setting Up and Starting Xmame/Xmess
+2 Compiling, Setting Up and Starting Xmame/Xmess